 The origin of the dreaded ‘Blue Monday’ was a press release from Sky Travel in 2005 that used an equation to calculate the most depressing day of the year.
-However, whilst it all sounded plausible and clearly gained a huge amount of public attention, the science behind it was practically non-existent.
+Whilst it all sounded incredibly plausible and clearly gained a huge amount of public attention, the science behind it was practically non-existent.

 So, there you have it: Blue Monday doesn’t exist.
 But, the story shouldn’t end there…

 Blue Monday may not exist, but shouldn’t be ignored